Chackoz/Dash-Scheduler/README.md

-# DASH - Distributed Automated Scheduler Hub
+# DASH - Distributed Adaptive Serverless Hosting

 ## What is DASH?
 DASH is a distributed code execution and deployment system designed using **React**, **Firebase**, and **Tauri APIs**.
 It allows clients to submit code, schedule tasks, and execute them efficiently through connected nodes.
 DASH focuses on simplifying task scheduling and automating code execution workflows.